Providing Good Client Service

 A project usually has deadlines in place.
 If you are able to update the client on the progress of each milestone and deliver your work in a timely fashion, they will definitely trust you with future projects.
 Similarly, try to return any emails and calls within a day.

 By responding as soon as possible, you move the project forward and ensure that deadlines are met.
-It also gives them peace of mind and conveys your professionalism.
+It also gives them peace of mind and conveys your puntuality.

 In the end, freelancing is about building good relationships.
 In order to succeed, you have to put the client first and meet their needs a timely and effective manner.
-And if you deliver good work at fair prices, then clients will be loyal to you simply because you bring so much value to their businesses.
+And if you deliver good work at fair prices, then clients will be loyal to your business simply because you bring so much value to them.